I7-Examples/Zork/docs/source.txt

   move the player to Entrance to Hades;
   resume the game;
 end if.
-The player has a number called fight strength.
 The player has a number called wounds.
 Wounds is usually 0.
 The player has a number called cure wait.
 Cure wait is usually 0.
 Every turn:
-  change the fight strength of the player to (5 * score / 616) + 2;
   if the cure wait of the player is greater than 0, decrease the cure wait of the player by 1;
   if the cure wait of the player is 0, change the wounds of the player to 0;
   if the wounds of the player is greater than 4 begin;